Yugoslav destroyer Split

 The Yugoslav destroyer Split was a large destroyer designed for the Royal Yugoslav Navy in the late 1930s.
 Construction began in 1939, but she was captured incomplete by the Italians during the invasion of Yugoslavia in April 1941.
 They continued to build the ship, barring a brief hiatus, but she was not completed before she was scuttled after the Italian surrender in September 1943.
 The Germans occupied Split and refloated the destroyer later that year, but made no efforts to continue work.
 The ship was scuttled again before the city was taken over by the Yugoslav Partisans in late 1944.
 Split was refloated once more, but the new Socialist Federal Republic of Yugoslavia was able to do little with her before the Tito–Stalin Split in 1948 halted most work.
 Aid and equipment from the United States and the United Kingdom finally allowed her to be completed 20 years after construction began.
-She was commissioned in July 1958 and served as the navy's flagship for most of her career.
+She was commissioned in July 1958 and served as the Navy's flagship for most of her career.
 Split became a training ship in the late 1970s after a boiler explosion.
 She was decommissioned in 1980, and scrapped six years later.

 Design

 The Yugoslav Navy decided to order a single large destroyer rather than a repeat pair of smaller Beograd-class destroyers in the late 1930s because the Navy's planners didn't believe that the smaller ships could adequately support the raiding strategy that it intended to conduct in the event of a war with Italy.
 The staff decided on a much larger equivalent of the flotilla leader Dubrovnik that could out-gun any Italian destroyer and cover the escape and return to base of the raiding forces.
 The French company Ateliers et Chantiers de la Loire was selected and based the new ship on their design for the 2610 t Le Fantasque-class destroyer.
 She was built by Yarrow Shipbuilders at their shipyard in Split and was named after her place of construction.

 The Yugoslavs chose to buy the components from a variety of different nations.
 The pairs of geared steam turbines and Yarrow boilers were intended to give the ship a speed of 37 kn from 55000 shp and were purchased from Great Britain.
 The fire-control system, with two directors, and radios were French while the armament was supplied by the Škoda Works of Czechoslovakia.

 The ship's designed armament was five 56-caliber 14 cm guns in single mounts, five twin mounts for 67-caliber 40 mm anti-aircraft (AA) guns, eight 15 mm ZB-60 AA guns in four twin-gun mounts, and two triple mounts for 53.3 cm torpedo tubes.

 The Yugoslav emphasis on anti-aircraft defense meant that Split could only have a single funnel to allow the guns as much freedom to fire as possible, which dictated that the boiler rooms were adjacent to the engine room.
-Which made the ship vulnerable to a single torpedo hit in the machinery spaces which could immobilize her.
+This made the ship vulnerable to a single torpedo hit in the machinery spaces, which could immobilize her.